Nature reserves

 We manage a wide variety of nature reserves, covering over 1,400 hectares, that provide habitat for a diversity of native plants, animals and other wildlife.

-There are many outdoor places within our municipality.
+There are many open space reserves within our municipality.
 Some of these have important environmental values and are managed as nature reserves.

 Nature reserves we manage range from forested areas in the Brisbane Ranges to the north, through a range of grasslands and woodlands, to coastal dune systems in the south.
-The reserves can range in size from less than one hectare to over 100 hectares and each requires careful management to protect the environmental values.
+The reserves can range in size from less than one hectare to over 500 hectares and each requires careful management to protect their environmental values.

 It is estimated that since European settlement, up to 95 percent of all native vegetation has been cleared from the Greater Geelong area.
 Now, with less than 5 percent remaining, it's essential we all work together to protect and improve the quality of what's left.